 Practical considerations to do with placement availability, geography and financial resources often affect the timing of major transitions for young people.
-Despite these, keep the young person at the centre of the process and do whatever you can to meet their need for safety, wellbeing and belonging.
+Despite these, keep the young person at the centre of the process and do whatever you can to meet their need for safety, belonging and wellbeing.

 The concept of participation can have different meanings in different cultural contexts.
 In this video, two Aboriginal CREATE Young Consultants from the Northern Territory talk about what participation means to them.

-A residential placement is where young people live with other young people (they may or may not know), supported by rostered case/youth workers at premises owned/rented by the licensee (the person and organisation licensed and funded to provide care).
+A residential care arrangement is where young people live with other young people who they may or may not know, supported by rostered youth workers at premises owned or rented by the licensee (the person and organisation licensed and funded to provide care).

-This type of placement is for young people over the age of 12, and may take various forms such as semi-independent living and therapeutic residential services.
+This type of care arrangement is for young people over the age of 12, and may take various forms such as semi-independent living and therapeutic residential services.

 Despite residentials having youth workers rostered on shifts rather than parent figure caregivers, the key to residential care is the same as family-based care—relationships, as indicated in quotes below:

 ‘The single most identified factor contributing to positive outcomes for young people involves meaningful connections and lifelong relationships’.
 (Kevin Campbell, Seneca Center, Leader in Family Finding Field, cited in the Intensive Practice Module series).